RJ45 Wiring Diagram: T568A vs T568B Color Code Guide

 Step 1: Cable Preparation

-Strip one inch (2.5 cm) from the end of the cut cable.
-The crimping tool has a razor blade that will accomplish this with practice.
+Strip about one inch (2.5 cm) of outer jacket from the end of the cable.
+Most crimping tools have a built-in blade for this.

 Key Points:

-- Remove only the outer jacket, avoiding damage to internal wires
+- Remove only the outer jacket — don't nick the internal wire insulation

 Step 2: Wire Pair Organization